 Yay!
 I’m travelling through South Africa, FINALLY.

-My journey starts in Port Elizabeth or PE, one of the lesser visited cities in South Africa that has often been reduced to a mere starting or ending point of the Garden Route.
-It is sad, since, like every other city in this country, it is a treasure trove brimming with beauty and history.
-The city, today, forms part of the Nelson Mandela Bay, named after ‘Madiba’, democratic South Africa’s first president and an international icon, who was born and spent his childhood years in this area.
+My journey starts in Port Elizabeth or PE, one of the lesser visited cities in South Africa that is often reduced to a mere starting or ending point of the Garden Route.
+It is sad, since like every other city in this country, Port Elizabeth too is a treasure trove brimming with beauty and history.
+The city today forms part of the Nelson Mandela Bay named after “Madiba,” democratic South Africa’s first president and an international icon, who was born and spent his childhood years in this area.

 It was nice to walk around central PE on a Sunday—a small pocket of England replete with neo-gothic edifices and churches topped with soaring spires, and that too completely devoid of any traffic.
 On one side of Market Square stands the imposing City Hall built between 1858 and 1883 with its striking clock tower.
-On the other is the Main Library, an excellent example of the Victorian Gothic style, whose terra cotta façade was made in England and rebuilt on the current site; a statue of Queen Victoria, carved out of Sicilian Marble in 1903, stands in front of it.
+On the other is the Main Library, an excellent example of the Victorian Gothic style.
+Its terracotta facade was made in England and rebuilt on the current site.
+A statue of Queen Victoria, carved out of Sicilian Marble in 1903, stands in front of it.

 Port Elizabeth, however, is not just history.
 It has one of the most spectacular stadiums built for the FIFA games, shaped like a white lotus on the shores of its North End Lake.
-Right in the middle of the city is Settlers Park, a 80 hectare nature reserve with around 140 species of birds and great for a couple of hours hiking.
-And the miles of pristine beaches are accredited Blue Flag Beaches meeting “international standards of excellence in the areas of safety, cleanliness, amenities and environmental standards,” in addition to being absolutely beautiful.
-So if you’re a water sports buff, this is THE place to be.
+Right in the middle of the city is Settlers Park, a 80-hectare nature reserve with around 140 species of birds and great for a couple of hours hiking.
+The miles of pristine beaches are accredited Blue Flag Beaches meeting “international standards of excellence in the areas of safety, cleanliness, amenities and environmental standards,” in addition to being absolutely stunning.
+So if you’re a water sports buff, this is the place to be.

 As the sun melted in the cloudless skies, I walked on the promenade—the vivid inky blue ocean waters crashing on the soft white sands to my left, a wild wind whipping my solitary walk, a kind of warm happy feeling inside.
 I was glad I had stopped and taken the time to explore Port Elizabeth.
 These last two days boded well for my journey ahead.
 Don’t you agree?